pattchok/snapstrip-photobooth/README.md

 ## status

-work in progress — building this in the open. contributions and ideas welcome!
+work in progress; building this in the open. contributions and ideas welcome!